bjornaa/ladim1/doc/source/output.rst

 output, the variables included and their attributes are determined by the configuration file.

-This is a not backwards compatible modification of the old LADIM format.
+This is a not backwards compatible modification of the old LADiM format.
 The fundamental data structure is the same, so scripts should be easy to modify.
 The change is done to follow the CF-standard as far as possible, and to increase flexibility.